XpiritBV/vslive-docker-handson/10. Kubernetes/readme.md

 Now we want to deploy our set of containers to the cluster.
 This means we need to take the following steps:

 1) We create a namespace where we want all the containers to reside.
 You create a namespace that is unique amongst all students, so please use the number postfix that you also used for your virtual machine.
-2) You create a deployment for your webAPI container
+2) You create a deployment for your WebAPI container
-3) You expose the webapi container(s) via a service and give it a name that can be found through DNS in the cluster
+3) You expose the WebAPI container(s) via a service and give it a name that can be found through DNS in the cluster
-4) you create a deployment for your web frontend and pass it in the name of the service that exposes your api in the cluster
+4) you create a deployment for your web frontend and pass it in the name of the service that exposes your API in the cluster
 5) You create a service that exposes your web frontend outside the cluster via the load balancer

 ### Creating the namespace
-We can create a namespace using the command line by issuing the following command:
+We can create a namespace using the command line by typing the following command:
 `kubectl create namespace student<your unique number>`

 You can also create a yaml file, with the name `mynamespace.yaml` with the following contents: